-• NEET Weightage: 1 question per year (recurring EM spectrum template)
+• NEET Weightage: 1 question per year, usually EM spectrum or displacement current

 This NCERT Book PDF page is curated by subject experts, mapped to the 2026-27 NCERT edition, and refined against the last five years of CBSE Board, JEE Main, and NEET papers.

-How will the Electromagnetic Waves NCERT PDF on Collegedunia Help You?
+How the Electromagnetic Waves NCERT PDF on Collegedunia Helps You

-Chapter 8 is short but dense with definitions and band data NEET examiners love to test.
-The benefits below explain how this page squeezes maximum mileage from a 16-page chapter.
+Chapter 8 is short but dense with definitions and band data examiners love to test.
+Here is what this page gives you on top of the PDF itself.

 • 2026-27 NCERT Alignment: Section, example, and exercise counts match the current NCERT print.